department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/downloadable-reports/downloadable-reports.md

 In summary, a downloadable reports landing page need only provide links to VA Blue Button Report and VA Health Summary report pages.

-### 2 Blue Button Report generation page
+### 2. Blue Button Report generation page
 This page provides the user with options to control the information that is included in their generated report.

-#### 2.0 Select Date Range
+#### 2.0.
+Select Date Range
 - Date Range
 - Start Date
 - End Date

-#### 2.1 Select Types of Information
+#### 2.1.
+Select Types of Information

-- 2.1.0 Select types of information to include
+- 2.1.0.
+Select types of information to include
-- 2.1.1 All types of information *Note: if All Types of Information is selected, all of the below selections and sub-selections will display a checkmark in its relevant checkbox, and the user need not make any further selections before clicking Submit at the bottom of the page.*
+- 2.1.1.
+All types of information *Note: if All Types of Information is selected, all of the below selections and sub-selections will display a checkmark in its relevant checkbox, and the user need not make any further selections before clicking Submit at the bottom of the page.*

-##### 2.1.00 Appointments
+##### 2.1.00.
+Appointments

-- 2.1.00.0 Future VA Appointments (may include Telephone, Video, In-Person Appointments) *Note: This parenthetical links to a [help page](https://www.myhealth.va.gov/mhv-portal-web/telephone-video-in-person-appointments-help) on MHV*
+- 2.1.00.0.
+Future VA Appointments (may include Telephone, Video, In-Person Appointments) *Note: This parenthetical links to a [help page](https://www.myhealth.va.gov/mhv-portal-web/telephone-video-in-person-appointments-help) on MHV*
-- 2.1.00.1 Past VA Appointments (limited to past 2 years)
+- 2.1.00.1.
+Past VA Appointments (limited to past 2 years)
-- 2.1.00.2 All of the Above
+- 2.1.00.2.
+All of the Above
 -
-##### 2.1.01 Medications (Automatically includes Allergy information)
+##### 2.1.01.
+[Checkbox] Medications (Automatically includes Allergy information)

-- 2.1.01.0 VA Medication History
+- 2.1.01.0.
+VA Medication History
-- 2.1.01.1 Medication and Supplements, Self-Reported  *Note: Self-reported data will not be included in the MVP*
+- 2.1.01.1.
+Medication and Supplements, Self-Reported  *Note: Self-reported data will not be included in the MVP*
-- 2.1.01.2 All of the Above
+- 2.1.01.2.
+All of the Above

-##### 2.1.02 Labs and Tests
+##### 2.1.02.
+Labs and Tests

 - 2.1.02.0 VA Laboratory Results
 - 2.1.02.1 VA Pathology Reports